brailleapps/braille-utils.basic-cli/README.md

 Provides a module for building a basic cli.
 This module is not a command line interface in it self.

 ## Using ##
-Download from maven central using the following information: `org.daisy.braille:braille-utils.basic-cli:1.0.0`
+Download the [latest release](http://search.maven.org/#search%7Cga%7C1%7Ca%3A%22braille-utils.basic-cli%22) from maven central.

 Extend the `AbstractUI` class to create a cli.